wing5wong/artisan-whs-static/source/_events/2020-02-03_whs-swimming-champs.md

 title: WHS Swimming Champs
 date: 2020-02-13T19:26:35.185Z
 ---
-Venue: Splash Centre
-Time: 10.30am - 2pm

-Please use the following bitly to sign up to our Swimming Champs which are on Friday 14 February.
+This years Swim Champs are on Friday 14 February at The Splash Centre, 10.30-2pm.

+Sign Ups are on the following bitly:

 http://bit.ly/whsswim2020

+A Grade - Competitive
+B Grade - Non Competitive

-**Entries close Friday 7 February.**
+**Entries close Friday 7 February.**

+See Mrs Murphy or Miss Morgan in Te Wehi Gym Office with any queries.